How to travel through Poland – Intro

 You can buy a ticket at the station or online.

-Trains are definatelly the slowest way to travel.
-But it’s really charming and it’s the best way to meet local poeple J
+Trains are definitely the slowest way to travel.
+But it’s really charming and it’s the best way to meet local people.

 Buses- travel through Poland

-There are two kind of buses in Poland: public and private.
-Public are slower and older.
-Private are fast, air-conditioned and most of them have wi-fi.
+There are two kinds of buses in Poland: public and private.
+The public is slower and older.
+Private is fast, air-conditioned and most of them have wi-fi.

 Public buses are called PKS.
 When it comes to private buses, the most popular is Polski Bus (Polish Bus).
 We traveled by this conveyance many times and it’s really great!
 You can even use it when you want to go to other European cities, like Vienna or Prague!

-The only way to get a ticket is to buy it online and save reservation number.
+The only way to get a ticket is to buy it online and save the reservation number.

 Planes- travel through Poland

-It’s still very uncommon to travel though Poland by plane.
-There are only few connections between cities.
+It’s still very uncommon to travel through Poland by plane.
+There are only a few connections between cities.
 The best is to fly from Warsaw- you can get there to almost anywhere in Poland.

 More expensive, but also available, are Polish airlines LOT.